Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 10-20-22 - Memory.md

 **Relocation Register** (Base Register)
 ![reloc_register](/img/reloc_register.png)

-Each time the program references main memory this addition is used to find the *real* location in **physical memory**.
+Each time a program references some address $A$ a constant number $C$ is added from the base register to get the virtual to the physical address.
+With $L$ being the limit (see below), $A + C \lt L$ .

 There also exists a limit register, it will check if the memory location we are trying to access is out of the range of accessible memory for the program.

 **Relocation Flag**
 ![reloc_flag_rr](/img/reloc_flag_rr.png)

-The graphic on the right shows relocation and fragmentation for the program as it splits up its memory components:
+The graphic on the right shows relocation and fragmentation for the program as it splits up its memory components[^3]:
 1. Code
 2. Static Data
 3. Dynamic Data